Symbols and designs can find solace in United States trademark laws, but new evolutions in assigning value may push ownership boundaries.

-Tied to a public ledger, numbers on the blockchain give things a unique identifier.
+Tied to a public ledger, numbers on a blockchain give items a unique identifier.
 Most commonly used for things like cryptocurrencies, more and more users are now assigning strings to digital commodities.
-These can include things like digital pictures and videos.
+These can also include digital photos and videos.

 But not just anyone can assign a number to a digital asset.
-The trend of linking things to the blockchain may be new, but it could still run afoul of trademark laws that have existed for years.
-It’s unlikely that someone can suddenly claim something and sell it on the blockchain.
+The trend of linking things to the blockchain may be new, but it could still run afoul of trademarks that have existed for years.
+It’s unlikely that someone can suddenly claim ownership to a digital representation of someone else’s trademarked item and sell it on the blockchain.

 While an NFT may put value in owning something, that ownership is far from the definition levied by the U.S. Patent and Trademarks Office.

-Owners of a specific instance on the blockchain may claim a level of ownership, but the original owner of the trademark for the product in question likely retains the legal rights.
-Selling a unique identifier generally transfers ownership of the identifier, not of the copyright in question.
+Owners of a specific instance on the blockchain may claim a level of ownership, but the original owner of the trademark for the product in question likely retains legal rights.
+Selling a unique identifier generally transfers ownership of the identifier, not of the trademark in question.